Park and Garden Maintenance: 6 good reasons for adopting ecological grazing!

 If you come across a Soay sheep in the middle of Lille, you are not hallucinating!
 A few years ago, the city adopted a flock of sheep and the ecological grazing technique.
 Why?
 We talked to Plaine Environment Plaine Energie President Philippe Feugère, which gives not one but 6 good reasons for choosing ecological grazing to maintain your green spaces!

 1. Environmental-friendly park management

 Ecological grazing is an alternative to mowers and weed cutters… It consists in using herds or flocks of herbivorous animals to crop parks and gardens.
 More ecological than power tools, animals make little noise, produce less CO2 and allow the reintroduction of biodiversity in urban and suburban environments.
-They also make it possible to reduce the use of fertilisers and plant health products as the animals enrich the ground with their manure.
+They also make it possible to reduce the use of fertilisers and plant health products (see our dedicated article to know how to avoid these products) as the animals enrich the ground with their manure.
 With ecological grazing, meadows are easy to regenerate as the dejections of the herbivores contain seeds.

 The maintenance of sloping or over-wooded land with “traditional” methods quickly becomes expensive… and exhausting!
 Herbivores do cost money but they do not find getting between trees difficult and are happy to graze on steep slopes.
 Ecological grazing is a very practical solution for green spaces where access is difficult!